manymeeting/CrazyRabbit/README.md

 Then in the cloned directory, simply run:

-    npm install
+    -npm install-

-You must also have `grunt-cli` installed globally:
+You must have `grunt-cli` installed globally:

     npm install -g grunt-cli